CBS’ Cowher: Chiefs, Bucs able to get to top due to coaches

 “He keeps things fresh.
 They continue to look forward without dwelling on the past,” he said.
 “These guys don’t blink in the face of pressure and it’s just a reflection of Andy.
 They’re going to feel like they’re not going to get caught up in in anything.
 They’re gonna stay focused on what they have to do.”

 As for preparing for Sunday’s game, it is far from a routine Super Bowl week.
 Both teams are training at their complexes, and Kansas City isn’t scheduled to arrive in Tampa until Saturday evening.
-In many respects, it almost feels like they are preparing for their Week 12 matchup.
+In many respects, it almost feels as if they are preparing for their Week 12 matchup.

 In terms of analyzing what might happen Sunday, Cowher said the biggest thing he will watch early is if Tampa Bay’s defense has adjusted in attacking the Chiefs.
 He pointed out that the Buccaneers played lots of man-to-man coverage in the first quarter before going to zone the final three quarters in a better attempt to counter the Chiefs’ speed.
 Kansas City took a 17-0 first-quarter lead on Nov.
 29 before holding on for a 27-24 victory.